brightspot/react-examples/restification/README.md

 ## GraphQL RESTification

-Scenarios could arise where the consumer of Brightspot's API is not inherently equipped to handle GraphQL and prefer a RESTful API.
-Perhaps they have specific data requirements for the API and they want a custom API with specific keys/fields.
+At times, consumers of Brightspot's API may not be inherently equipped to handle GraphQL and may instead prefer a RESTful API.
+Perhaps they have specific data requirements for the API, and as such, they want a custom API with specific keys and fields.

-GraphQL Restification involves converting a GraphQL API into a RESTful API.
-This means replacing a single GraphQL endpoint with multiple RESTful endpoints.
-Restification grants the benefit of controlling the structure of the data, allowing the JSON response to be easily configured, choosing what fields to return using GraphQL's native query fields.
+GraphQL RESTification involves converting a GraphQL API into a RESTful API by replacing a single GraphQL endpoint with multiple RESTful endpoints.
+RESTification grants the benefit of controlling the structure of the data, allowing the JSON response to be easily configured, and choosing what fields to return using GraphQL's native query fields.

 This example demonstrates how to set up GraphQL queries into individual REST API endpoints in Brightspot.